 - Ulnar deviation of the fingers

-- Hammer toe
+- Hammer toe or claw toe

-Compression test (Gaenslen squeeze test)
+- Physical examination: compression test (Gaenslen squeeze test)

 - Eye: keratoconjunctivitis sicca, scleritis, and episcleritis